Materials science: Industry

 Radical materials advances can drive the creation of new products or even new industries, but stable industries also employ materials scientists to make incremental improvements and troubleshoot issues with currently used materials.
 Industrial applications of materials science include materials design, cost-benefit tradeoffs in industrial production of materials, processing methods (casting, rolling, welding, ion implantation, crystal growth, thin-film deposition, sintering, glassblowing, etc.), and analytic methods (characterization methods such as electron microscopy, X-ray diffraction, calorimetry, nuclear microscopy (HEFIB), Rutherford backscattering, neutron diffraction, small-angle X-ray scattering (SAXS), etc.).

 Besides material characterization, the material scientist or engineer also deals with extracting materials and converting them into useful forms.
 Thus ingot casting, foundry methods, blast furnace extraction, and electrolytic extraction are all part of the required knowledge of a materials engineer.
 Often the presence, absence, or variation of minute quantities of secondary elements and compounds in a bulk material will greatly affect the final properties of the materials produced.
 For example, steels are classified based on 1/10 and 1/100 weight percentages of the carbon and other alloying elements they contain.
 Thus, the extracting and purifying methods used to extract iron in a blast furnace can affect the quality of steel that is produced.

 Solid materials are generally grouped into three basic classifications: ceramics, metals, and polymers.
 This broad classification is based on the empirical makeup and atomic structure of the solid materials, and most solids fall into one of these broad categories.
 An item that is often made from each of these materials types is the beverage container.
 The material types used for beverage containers accordingly provide different advantages and disadvantages, depending on the material used.
 Ceramic (glass) containers are optically transparent, impervious to the passage of carbon dioxide, relatively inexpensive, and are easily recycled, but are also heavy and fracture easily.
 Metal (aluminum alloy) is relatively strong, is a good barrier to the diffusion of carbon dioxide, and is easily recycled.
-However, the cans are opaque, expensive to produce, and ae easily dented and punctured.
-Polymers (polyethylene plastic) are relatively strong, van be optically transparent, are inexpensive and lightweight, and can be recyclable, but are not as impervious to the passage of carbon dioxide as aluminum and glass.
+However, the cans are opaque, expensive to produce, and are easily dented and punctured.
+Polymers (polyethylene plastic) are relatively strong, can be optically transparent, are inexpensive and lightweight, and can be recyclable, but are not as impervious to the passage of carbon dioxide as aluminum and glass.